Book of the Dead: Judgment

 The deceased's first task was to correctly address each of the forty-two Assessors of Maat by name, while reciting the sins they did not commit during their lifetime.
-This process allowed the dead to demonstrate that they knew each of the judges’ names or Ren and established that they were pure, and free of sin.
+This process allowed the dead to demonstrate that they knew each of the judges' names or Ren and established that they were pure, and free of sin.

 If all the obstacles of the Duat could be negotiated, the deceased would be judged in the "Weighing of the Heart" ritual, depicted in Spell 125.
 The deceased was led by the god Anubis into the presence of Osiris.
 There, the dead person swore that he had not committed any sin from a list of 42 sins, reciting a text known as the "Negative Confession".
 Then the dead person's heart was weighed on a pair of scales, against the goddess Maat, who embodied truth and justice.
 Maat was often represented by an ostrich feather, the hieroglyphic sign for her name.
 At this point, there was a risk that the deceased's heart would bear witness, owning up to sins committed in life; Spell 30B guarded against this eventuality.
 If the scales balanced, this meant the deceased had led a good life.
 Anubis would take them to Osiris and they would find their place in the afterlife, becoming maa-kheru, meaning "vindicated" or "true of voice".
 If the heart was out of balance with Maat, then another fearsome beast called Ammit, the Devourer, stood ready to eat it and put the dead person's afterlife to an early and rather unpleasant end.

 This scene is remarkable not only for its vividness but as one of the few parts of the Book of the Dead with any explicit moral content.
 The judgment of the dead and the Negative Confession were a representation of the conventional moral code which governed Egyptian society.
 For every "I have not..." in the Negative Confession, it is possible to read an unexpressed "Thou shalt not".
 While the Ten Commandments of Jewish and Christian ethics are rules of conduct laid down by a perceived divine revelation, the Negative Confession is more a divine enforcement of everyday morality.
 Views differ among Egyptologists about how far the Negative Confession represents a moral absolute, with ethical purity being necessary for progress to the Afterlife.
 John Taylor points out the wording of Spells 30B and 125 suggests a pragmatic approach to morality; by preventing the heart from contradicting him with any inconvenient truths, it seems that the deceased could enter the afterlife even if their life had not been entirely pure.
-Ogden Goelet says "without an exemplary and moral existence, there was no hope for a successful afterlife", while Geraldine Pinch suggests that the Negative Confession is essentially similar to the spells protecting from demons, and that the success of the Weighing of the Heart depended on the mystical knowledge of the true names of the judges rather than on the deceased's moral behaviour.
+Ogden Goelet says "without an exemplary and moral existence, there was no hope for a successful afterlife", while Geraldine Pinch suggests that the Negative Confession is essentially similar to the spells protecting from demons, and that the success of the Weighing of the Heart depended on the mystical knowledge of the true names of the judges rather than on the deceased's moral behavior.